whisthq/whist/container-images/README.md

 - Blockbench
 - Slack

+Note that if you add new applications, you also need to modify the `dockerfiles-building-ubuntu20.yml` and the `push-images.yml` files under `.github/workflows/` for them to be added to our [Continuous Integration](###Continous Integration) pipeline.

 ## Development

-To contribute to enhancing the general container images Fractal uses, you should contribute to the base Dockerfiles under `/base/`, unless your fixes are application-specific, in which case you should contribute to the relevant Dockerfile for the application.
+To contribute to enhancing the general container images Fractal uses, you should contribute to the base Dockerfile.20 under `/base/`, unless your changes are application-specific, in which case you should contribute to the relevant Dockerfile.20 for the application in question.
 We strive to make container images as lean as possible to optimize for concurrency and reduce the realm of security attacks possible.
 Contributions should be made via pull requests to the `dev` branch, which is then merged up to `master`.
-The `master` branch gets automatically deploy to production by building and uploaded AWS ECR via GitHub Actions, and must not be pushed to unless thorough testing has been performed.
+The `master` branch gets automatically deployed to production by building and uploaded AWS ECR via GitHub Actions, and must not be pushed to unless thorough testing has been performed.

 ### Getting Started